genomicsclass/book/pages/multiple_testing.md

 ## [1] 0
 ```

-By requiring a FWER $$\leq$$ 0.05 we are practically assuring 0 power (sensitivity).
+By requiring a FWER $$\leq$$ 0.05, we are practically assuring 0 power (sensitivity).
 In many applications, this specificity requirement is over-kill.
 A widely used alternative to the FWER is the false discover rate (FDR).
-The idea behind FDR is to consider the random variable $$Q \equiv V/R$$ with $$Q=0$$ when $$R=0$$ and $$V=0$$.
+The idea behind FDR is to focus on the random variable $$Q \equiv V/R$$ with $$Q=0$$ when $$R=0$$ and $$V=0$$.
 Note that $$R=0$$ (nothing called significant) implies $$V=0$$ (no false positives).
 So $$Q$$ is a random variable that can take values between 0 and 1 and we can define a rate by considering the average of $$Q$$.
 To better understand this concept here, we compute $$Q$$ for the procedure: call everything p-value < 0.05 significant.

+#### Vectorizing code

-Before running the simulation we are going to _vectortize_ the code.
+Before running the simulation, we are going to _vectortize_ the code.
 This means that instead of using `sapply` to run `m` tests, we will create a matrix with all data in one call to sample.
-This code runs several times faster than the code above which is necessary here due to the fact that we will be generating several simulations.
-Understanding this chuNk of code and how it is equivalent to the code above using `sapply` will take a you long way in helping you code efficiently in R.
+This code runs several times faster than the code above, which is necessary here due to the fact that we will be generating several simulations.
+Understanding this chunk of code and how it is equivalent to the code above using `sapply` will take a you long way in helping you code efficiently in R.

 ```r